 Once you have assessed and sorted your photos, consider scanning the best and most memorable of the lot.
 This preserves them forever, and also makes them portable and shareable.
 Digitizing also makes photos easy to enhance, restore, label and organize.

 Option 1: Desktop scanner

-When it comes to scanning, most people would think of a conventional desktop scanner.
-There is plenty of choice when it comes to specifications and prices, but you can get a fairly good one for less than $200.
+When it comes to scanning, we automatically think of conventional desktop scanners.
+There’s plenty of choice when it comes to specs and prices.
+A good one for home use will set you back between $100 and 200.
 Here are a few.
-They’ll all give you sufficient resolution, but one thing you MUST look for in the scanner’s bundled software (Unless you are proficient at Photoshop) is the ability to automatically crop multiple photos scanned together.
+They’ll all give you high resolution scans, but one thing you MUST look for in their bundled software (Unless you’re a Photoshop wiz), is the ability to batch crop multiple photos scanned together.
 This is a great effort saver.

 Well, my old uncle started down this route with an Epson.
-He would fit as many photos as he could on it, scan and transfer to his Macbook; auto-crop with Epson software; and edit them with Photos for Mac.
-The quality was impeccable, but it was slow going.
+He would fit as many photos as he could on it, scan and transfer to his Macbook; auto-crop with the bundled software; and edit them with Photos for Mac.
+The quality was impeccable, but it was very, very slow going.

 Option 2: Photo scanner app

-We especially love the multi-scanning, auto-cropping feature: You scan multiple photos with one tap, and the app automatically detects, perspective-corrects, and saves all the photos.
+He especially loved the app’s multi-scanning, auto-cropping capability: You scan several photos with one tap, and the app detects, perspective-corrects, and saves all the photos.
 We should mention, however, that this is great if you are scanning photos to post on your Facebook page.
 However, when scanning old photos for archiving or reprinting, always scan one photo at a time.
-The app crops the photos automatically and accurately, which will save you a lot of time.
+Scanning will take a little longer, but automatic cropping will still save you a lot of time.

 Scanned.
 Now what?